 With the global population being the largest it’s ever been, this only increases the pressure to be able to continue to provide fresh, safe water.
 Many countries face famine and disease on a daily basis due to the simple lack of this natural resource.
 For many of us, the use of water is taken for granted and we give no consideration to the problems we would face if we couldn’t turn on a tap, have a glass of water, flush the toilet, or have a shower.

 However, there is always something that we can do, no matter how big or small, to help in this worldwide crisis.
 Each year, a theme is designed by the UN to stimulate ideas for water preservation and provide advice as to how we can all play our part in keeping the planet alive.
-Last year was all about the wasting of water and how we can reduce this, however, the theme for World Water Day 2018 is all about nature and its connection with water.
-What impact is the destruction of nature having on our water reserves?
+Last year was all about the wasting of water and how we can reduce this, however, this year the key topic of World Water Day is water and climate change – and how the two are inextricably linked.

 It’s considered that many of the world’s natural water resources are being destroyed.
 It is claimed that over fifty percent of our major rivers and lakes, which are largely relied upon for water provision, especially in poorer countries, are too polluted to use; the cutting down of forests and the destruction of grass lands cause natural water resources to dry up; and chemical waste and the dumping of rubbish is contaminating other natural water reserves.

 Other avenues are also being highlighted through World Water Day 2020 such as Project Extraordinary, encouraging new innovative ideas and approaches on how to make sustainability “sexy” – with the aim to “convert over a billion consumers to ensure that for at least 50% of their purchases, the sustainability element will be one of their top three triggers”.
 All sorts of awards and grants are available for the winners and runners-up.